10 Best Dark Web Credential Monitoring Tools (2026)

 This guide compares 10 credential monitoring tools, from enterprise platforms with deep stealer coverage to free services for basic breach checks.

-What Are Dark Web Credential Monitoring Tools?
+What Are Dark Web Monitoring Tools?

-Dark web credential monitoring is the automated process of scanning stealer log channels, dark web markets, combo lists, criminal forums, and third-party breaches for exposed usernames and passwords associated with your organization's domains.
+Dark web credential monitoring is the automated process of scanning stealer log channels, dark web markets, combo lists, hacker forums, and third-party breaches for exposed usernames and passwords associated with your organization’s domains.
 When matches are found, security teams receive alerts to reset compromised credentials before attackers exploit them.

 Key capabilities to evaluate:

-• Stealer log monitoring (LummaC2, RedLine, Vidar, Raccoon)
+- Stealer log monitoring (LummaC2, RedLine, Vidar, Raccoon)

-• Real-time alerting via webhook or email
+- Alert delivery within minutes via webhook or email

-• API access for automation
+- API access for automation

-• Domain monitoring for your organization
+- Multi-domain monitoring for your organization and subsidiaries

 Why Stealer Log Coverage Matters?